 This begs the question, “When can we start?”
 The answer is now(ish).
 From a consumer standpoint, multiple forecasters estimate this to be a trillion-dollar industry in the next 10 years.
 However, we have all seen these numbers and remain skeptical on when XR reaches ubiquity at levels matching cell phones or the internet.
 That creates the (ish) part of our equation and validates our reason for not placing all our non-dairy eggs in that mesh basket.

-Currently the maximum virtual experience sits around one hour for an audience member to comfortably enjoy in a headset.
+Currently, the maximum virtual experience sits around one hour for an audience member to comfortably enjoy in a headset.
 That dictates shorter form content for now.
 However, like all technologies, headsets will become lighter, faster, and more personalized.
 Therefore, we embrace the constraints for building today with our eye toward the future.
 More importantly, the same assets we build for the XR experience can be used today for live stage productions, films, games, audio recordings and many more.
 By using XR developmental techniques, gaming engines (Unity and Unreal) and partners in the virtual space we simultaneously develop stories and create valuable assets which serve both the creative and financial process.
 We build XR experiences using today’s technologies while designing for a more robust and human connected 3D experience.

 As discussed before, the current model for theatrical development relies on a massive amount of physical infrastructure and assets, large amounts of capital and five to ten years to simply understand product market fit and brand.
 Not only can we shrink the time, cost, and risk of new works, we can grow the brand, assets and data while bringing new voices and stories to light.
 We can shrink what would normally take seven years to three years or less all by utilizing what exists today.